AnymouseProphet/anymouse/FONTS.md

 Stuff About Fonts
 =================

-Back in the early days of Postscript, portable storage space was at a premium and network bandwidth was at a premium.
+Back in the early days of PostScript, portable storage space was at a premium and network bandwidth was at a premium.
 Documents often specified what fonts they used but did not actually embed the font---the renderer had to have the right font available or the document could not properly render.

-To address this, when Adobe first created the Postscript specification, they specified 13 base postscript fonts:
+To address this, when Adobe first created the PostScript specification, they specified 13 base PostScript fonts:

 * Courier (Regular, Oblique, Bold, Bold Oblique)
 * Helvetica (Regular, Oblique, Bold, Bold Oblique)
 * Times (Roman, Italic, Bold, Bold Italic)
 * Symbol

-Any Postscript compliant renderer could properly render those fonts without them embedded in the Postscript document and without them needing to be supplied separately.
+Any PostScript compliant renderer could properly render those fonts without them embedded in the PostScript document and without them needing to be supplied separately.

-With the success of Postscript, Postscript Level 2 was released and Postscript level 2 had an expanded set of 35 fonts that every Postscript Level 2 compliant renderer had to support without the font embedded:
+With the success of PostScript, PostScript Level 2 was released and PostScript level 2 had an expanded set of 35 fonts that every PostScript Level 2 compliant renderer had to support without the font embedded:

 * Courier (Regular, Oblique, Bold, Bold Oblique)